Updated January 1, 1 . AmFam Team

 With RCV coverage, we’ll reimburse you for the full amount that it would cost to repair or replace your roof — in the event of a covered loss.
 Depending on the damage, you may choose not to repair or replace your roof, and in that case, we’ll only pay you the actual cash value of the damage.

 By checking in regularly on the condition of your roof, you’ll have a better idea of when repairs are necessary.
 And it’s that incremental maintenance that can make a big difference in extending your roof’s lifespan while minimizing wear and tear.
-If possible, have a roofing company out for a free estimate.
+If possible, ask a roofing company for a free estimate.
 Getting up onto your roof annually for a physical inspection is a great way to understand its condition.

 Take a look at the things you can do to help minimize problems with your roof: